ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 How these abstract concepts map into concrete implementations of this API in a given language on a given platform is largely dependent on the features of the language and the platform.
-Actions could be implemented as functions or method calls, for instance, and Events could be implemented via callback passing or other asynchronous calling conventions.
-The method for registering callbacks and handlers is left as an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() Action once per Message to be received (see
+Actions could be implemented as functions or method calls, for instance, and Events could be implemented via callbacks, communicating sequential processes, or other asynchronous calling conventions.
-{{receiving}}).
+The method for dispatching and handling Events is left as an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() Action once per Message to be received (see {{receiving}}).

 This specification treats Events and errors similarly.
 Errors, just as any other Events, may occur asynchronously in network applications.
 However, it is